What makes whey protein so valuable for health and well-being?

 The short answer is yes.
 There are many benefits associated with whey protein – not only because it contains all the required essential amino acids, but also because it is fast and easy to absorb by the body.
 That is why this naturally occurring protein has become increasingly popular in recent years as a protein source with a high nutritional value.

-To help you find out if you are getting enough protein in your daily diet, try out this simple test that estimates your protein needs based on answers to three simple questions.
+To help you find out if you are getting enough protein in your daily diet, try out this simple test that estimates your protein needs based on answers to three easy questions.